Lou Singletary Bedford

-Lou Singletary Bedford (pen name, Lenora; April 7, 1837 – 1907) was an American author and editor.
+Lou Singletary Bedford (April 7, 1837 – April 10, 1920), pen name Lenora, was an American author and editor.
 Her poems were published when she was sixteen using a pen name until she married.
 Later she wrote songs.
 Bedford contributed periodicals published to many southern States.
 In El Paso, she filled the position of social and literary editor of the El Paso Sunday Morning Tribune.

 Early life and education

-Lou Singletary was born in Feliciana, Kentucky, April 7, 1837.
+Lou Singletary was born in Feliciana, Kentucky, on April 7, 1837.
 She came of a distinguished family.
 Her father, Luther Singletary, was of English descent and a native of Massachusetts, born in 1796.
 He was educated in Boston.
 Her mother, Elizabeth Hamilton Stell, was born in 1802, in Dinwiddie County, Virginia.
 Bedford was the fifth child and third daughter.
 Her great-grandfather was Amos Singletary.

 Bedford's father was a teacher, and she attended his school starting at six years of age.
 She had no special love for books, except for reading, spelling and grammar, but her ambition kept her at the head of most of her classes.
 Nearly all of her education was received under her father's instruction in a country school, though she completed her course of study in Clinton Seminary.
 She wrote "My Childhood's Home" at age 15, and it appears in her first collection of poems.